vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 some work done that needed a longer session) and then scheduling reasons and a desire to focus on wrapping up loose ends from the previous day's work.

+## 2026-02-03: skipped all exercises

+On Tuesday 2026-02-03, I skipped all exercises.
+This was mainly because a bunch of time-sensitive stuff at work came up, and I multiplexed that with other stuff at work that fit in well with the time-sensitive stuff.
+By the time I was able to wrap things up, it was too late to do exercise.